Rhondoid/professional-readme-generator/Output/README.md

   <a name="title"></a>
   ## Title
-  README
+  README.md

   <a name="title"></a>
   ## Description
-  an application to generate README files
+  this is an application that generates README files

   <a name="title"></a>
   ## Motivation
-  to simplify the process of adding a README file to repositories
+  it was created as a tool to simplify adding new README files to repositories

   <a name="title"></a>
   ## Credits